 And remember, as with any code, once you write it, you have to maintain it.
 If Salesforce modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Salesforce Marketing Cloud Email Studio to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Salesforce Marketing Cloud Email Studio data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Salesforce Marketing Cloud Email Studio to Redshift, Salesforce Marketing Cloud Email Studio to BigQuery, Salesforce Marketing Cloud Email Studio to Azure SQL Data Warehouse, Salesforce Marketing Cloud Email Studio to PostgreSQL, Salesforce Marketing Cloud Email Studio to Panoply, and Salesforce Marketing Cloud Email Studio to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Salesforce Marketing Cloud Email Studio to Looker automatically.
-With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+Products like Stitch were built to move data automatically, making it easy to integrate Salesforce Marketing Cloud Email Studio with Looker.
+With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.